 Whatever your obscure hobby, Squirrel Hill caters to eccentric collectors.
 Venture into Ten Thousand Villages and stock up on tribal drums, Native American dolls and handbags made by indigenous peoples from around the world.
 Peruse the Exchange for rare albums, or Jerry's for its extensive record selection.
 If you're interested in art, check out Christine Frechard Gallery, which offers language classes, as well as art.
 And finally, whether Chosen or Goy, any visitor should check out Pinskers Judaica Center, a place that has doubled as a gift shop and a touchstone of Jewish literature since 1954.
 And don't miss Mexico Lindo for authentic and wonderful imported items you won't find elsewhere in town.

 The sloping streets of Squirrel Hill are hardly ideal for bicycling – unless you're really hard-core.
-But there are plenty of places to pick up the bike of your dreams – or soup it up, or just get the tires changed: Pittsburgh Pro Bicycles and Biketek are all hot-spots for the two-wheel enthusiast.
+But there are plenty of places to pick up the bike of your dreams – or soup it up, or just get the tires changed: Pittsburgh Pro Bicycles and Biketek are both hot-spots for the two-wheel enthusiast.
 And once you get those spokes realigned, there's no better place to take a road-test than in Schenley Park or Frick Park, both of which lie only five minutes away by road bike.

 The Foodie's Silk Road

 Squirrel Hill has become a crossroads of Asian cuisine, offering some of the finest and broadest selections in the city.
-Forbes Avenue alone is home to Bangkok Balcony (a certified Thai restaurant), and the Rose Tea Café, which serves, among other items, the popular fad dessert, bubble tea.
+Forbes Avenue alone is home to Bangkok Balcony (a certified Thai restaurant), and the Rose Tea Café, which serves, among other items, the popular tapioca-filled dessert, bubble tea.

-Within blocks of these fine-dining restaurants lies a host of other Asian delights, including Sun Penang and Silk Elephant (Thai Tapas and wine bar), as well as Chaya (sushi), Ka Mei (Cantonese), New Dumpling House (Chinese and sushi), Zaw's (Asian take-out), and Green Pepper (Korean).
+Within blocks of these mainstays lies a host of other Asian delights, including Sun Penang and Silk Elephant (Thai Tapas and wine bar), as well as Chaya (sushi), Ka Mei (Cantonese), New Dumpling House (Chinese and sushi), Zaw's (Asian take-out), and Green Pepper (Korean).
 And for good old-fashioned Chinese, there's How Lee.

 Don't forget the newer Smallman St. Deli (same owners as the Strip location).
 Why not stop at Allegro Hearth to find out why residents love this place or any of the small specialty stores where they get everything from produce to Greek tapenade.